 Students learn research-based methodologies that are specific to History or Social Science content area instruction.
 Students engage with relevant information from textbooks, experts, and professional journals associated with History or Social Science and secondary instruction.
 In addition, students participate in fieldwork hours that take them into both middle and high schools.

-Prerequisite(s): EDU 407, 409, 411, 497 and permission of the Program Director relevant information from textbooks, experts, and professional journals associated with Health and secondary instruction.
-In addition, students participate in fieldwork hours that take them into both middle and high schools.
+Prerequisite(s): EDU 407, 409, 411, 497 and permission of the Program Director

 EDU 490L - Subject Area Specialization: Health